101.3Jurisdiction of Officers and Judicial Officials

 1. Subject Matter Jurisdiction

 This type of jurisdiction refers to the offenses that a law enforcement officer may investigate and charge.
 Most law enforcement officer have subject matter jurisdiction over all criminal offenses and infractions under North Carolina or local law, regardless of whether the officer is assigned to a specific departmental unit such as narcotics or homicide investigations.
 Similarly, officers and agents employed by the state generally have authority to investigate and charge all criminal offenses, even though they typically focus on one particular type of crime.
 See, e.g., G.S.
-18B-500(b) (stating that Alcohol Law Enforcement (“ALE”) agents have a “primary responsibility” to enforce alcohol and lottery laws, but they also have authority to investigate and arrest for any other criminal offense).
+18B-500(b) (stating that Alcohol Law Enforcement (“ALE”) agents have a “primary responsibility” to enforce alcohol and lottery laws, but they also have authority to investigate and arrest for any other criminal offense); see also G.S.
+113-116 (Wildlife Resources Commission officers authorized to enforce and arrest for various offenses beyond the scope of the department).

 Many police officers work second jobs such as providing security at nightclubs and private events, or they may carry their firearm and drive a department-issued vehicle even when they are off duty, in case they are unexpectedly needed.
 In most cases, such officers are still empowered to respond to calls for service, investigate crimes, and arrest suspects even when they are otherwise employed or off the clock.
 See, e.g., State v.
 Gaines, 332 N.C.
 461 (1992) ("A police officer when off duty is still an officer and a policeman having the authority, if not indeed the duty to exercise functions pertaining to his office in appropriate circumstances, without regard to departmental rules relating to hours. [...]
 With regard to our laws dealing with a law enforcement officer's duties as to arrest or search, there is no distinction between on-duty and off-duty status [...] unless it is clear from the nature of his activities that he is acting solely on behalf of a private entity, or is engaged in some frolic or private business of his own."); State v.
 Locklear, 136 N.C.
 App.
 716 (2000); State v.
 Pope, 122 N.C.
 App.
 89 (1996); see also G.S.
 74C-21 (police officers are allowed to work as security for private associations, firms, and businesses, but if the officer is working directly as an employee of a "licensed security guard and patrol company" then the officer may not wear his or her police uniform or use police equipment while working for that company).